sdaqo/anipy-cli/docs/getting-started-cli/index.md

     `--ffmpeg`
     : This makes the downloader default the [ffmpeg](https://ffmpeg.org/) (except for .mp4 files), ffmpeg must be [installed](https://ffmpeg.org/download.html).

+    ### Native Provider
+    The native provider uses a directory on your filesystem to build an anime database that can be used in the cli.
+To use it, set your provider to `native` and set the provider url for the native provider to your anime directory!
+The implementation is very basic.
+Your folder structure is not really important, both a flat directory and a directory with season subdirectories works.
+What is important, is that, your files should sort properly, episodes numbers are assigned based on the alphabetical order of files in a directory.

 === "Help Output"

     This is just a paste from `anipy-cli --help`.